 Sylvie Leotin, Founder & CEO

-In 2021, Sylvie was awarded a $750,0000 Health Equity Innovation Award from Genentech, in collaboration with Emory University School of Medicine, to develop and pilot a groundbreaking training curriculum (she designed) to address systemic racial health disparities.
+In 2021, Sylvie was awarded a $750,0000 Health Equity Innovation Award from Genentech, in collaboration with Emory University School of Medicine, to develop and pilot a groundbreaking training training (she designed) to reduce systemic health disparities.

-Before founding Equify Health, Sylvie was the founder and CEO of Tech Atelier, a boutique consultancy advising innovative companies on their product and marketing strategy.
+Before founding Equify Health, Sylvie was the founder and CEO of Tech Atelier, a strategy consultancy advising innovative companies on product and marketing strategy.
 She served as interim Vice President of Marketing for a number of startup companies and worked with industry giants, including NASA, Oracle, and Google.

 A former HuffPost contributor and influential blogger, Sylvie has been published in numerous media, academic, and literary publications.
 Her Blog on her cancer experience rose to the top 1% most shared blogs.
 She is currently writing a much-anticipated book on hre cancer journey.

 Sylvie holds an MS in Engineering-Economic Systems from Stanford University and an MS in Computer Science from INSIEE.
 She studied math, physics, and dance undergraduate.
 Sylvie has served on the board of the Museum of Performance and Design and the Stanford Cancer Center Patient and Family Advisory Council.